MicrosoftDocs/winrt-api/windows.ui.xaml.core.direct/xamldirect_getsizeproperty_321326432.md

 # Windows.UI.Xaml.Core.Direct.XamlDirect.GetSizeProperty

 ## -description
-Gets the value of the [Size](../windows.foundation/size.md) property for a specific [IXamlDirectObject](ixamldirectobject).md
+Gets the value of a [Size](../windows.foundation/size.md) property for a specific [IXamlDirectObject](ixamldirectobject.md).

 ## -parameters
 ### -param xamlDirectObject
-A reference to the specific [IXamlDirectObject](ixamldirectobject.md)
+A reference to the specific [IXamlDirectObject](ixamldirectobject.md).

 ### -param propertyIndex
-A reference to the [Size](../windows.foundation/size.md) property to get the value of from the list of supported properties in [XamlPropertyIndex](xamlpropertyindex.md) enum
+A reference to the [Size](../windows.foundation/size.md) property to get the value of from the list of supported properties in [XamlPropertyIndex](xamlpropertyindex.md) enum.

 ## -returns
-[Size](../windows.foundation/size.md) value of the specified property
+[Size](../windows.foundation/size.md) value of the specified property.

 ## -see-also
 [XamlDirect.SetSizeProperty](xamldirect_setsizeproperty_1524168948.md)